petermantop/DailyWordArticle/Readme.md

 ## Problem Statement

 This project delivers a Python-based RESTful service that fetches the daily word from Wordsmith's RSS feed, uses OpenAI to generate a compact article, and caches that generated result so it can be served efficiently throughout the day.
+This caching choice is not only useful for performance, but also for cost efficiency, because it avoids repeated OpenAI requests for the same daily content.
 The service keeps the product scope focused while using a modular backend structure that is easier to test, maintain, and extend.

 ## Why This Project Fits The Challenge